 FOR FALL ONLY STUDENTS: If you are taking the group flight option, which uses Virgin Airlines, then you may change your return date for a modest fee.
 Please contact the travel agent about this.
-The return flight for fall students will be made for the middle of December, the day after classes end.
+The return flight for fall students will be made for December 14, the day after classes end.
 Fall only students do not take final exams.
-Please see the academic calendar posted on the CGSE website for dates and be aware that the CGSE will inform students of flight options.
 Once you arrive in Norwich and have a better idea of your schedule, you can change your return date if you wish.